 The most common signs and symptoms of a cervical (neck) herniated disc are:

 - Numbness or tingling down the arm with or without neck pain

 - Arm weakness or loss of grip strength

 Can we help?

 Absolutely!
 We can help figure out WHY the disc herniation happened in the first place and then correct it as well as improve the symptoms.
-If the spine is not aligned correctly it causes increased stress and strain on the vertebra and discs which can result in a disc herniation.
-Many chiropractors are good at relieving symptoms of disc herniation and at Leahy Chiropractic, not only is it is our goal to relieve the symptoms but also help you regain proper spinal alignment and posture making your spine more strong and stable for the future.
+If the spine is not aligned correctly it causes increased stress and strain on the vertebrae and discs which can result in a disc herniation.
+Many chiropractors are good at relieving symptoms of disc herniation but at Leahy Chiropractic, not only is it is our goal to relieve the symptoms but also help you regain proper spinal alignment and posture making your spine more strong and stable for the future.